 Are the neuro-chemical that acts as the body’s painkillers.
 It’s a morphine-like substance, which is responsible for the decrease in physical pain by exercising.

-They inhibit the activity of pain leading nerves to- and in the brain, which means endorphins can allow us to perform activities that otherwise would be stopped by pain, because they create a feeling of pleasure, which suppress pain.
+They inhibit the activity of pain leading nerves to- and in the brain, which means endorphins can allow us to perform activities that otherwise would be stopped by pain because they create a feeling of pleasure, which suppresses pain.

-Many runners are aware to the fact that chronic pains seems less noticeable during, and immediately after a run.
-Endorphins are also responsible for the ability to disregard pain, when we are engaged in a physical activity.
+Many runners are aware of the fact that chronic pains seem less noticeable during, and immediately after a run.
+Endorphins are also responsible for the ability to disregard pain when we are engaged in physical activity.
 This is why we can run without noticing blisters on our feet until after the run.

-When some of us talks about “being high” in a sports’ context, we use the word adrenaline as the cause, like “I got an adrenaline kick” or “I feel the adrenaline pumps in me” and so on.
+When some of us talk about “being high” in a sports context, we use the word adrenaline as the cause, like “I got an adrenaline kick” or “I feel the adrenaline pumps in me” and so on.

 Epinephrine produces during work and affects the circulation system to increasing the minute volume by increased heart rate and blood pressure, increase temperature, stimulate the sympathetic nervous system (used for voluntary muscle contraction), and repress the parasympathetic nervous system (used for digestion, immune response, injury repair, and sleeping) and increases cortisol levels.